Information Systems & Cyber Security Program Description

-The Information Systems and Security (ISYS) concentration is designed to prepare students to plan, design, engineer, and implement networks and information systems in a modern computer environment.
+The Information Systems and Cyber Security (ISCS) concentration is designed to prepare students to plan, design, engineer, and implement networks and information systems in today's modern electronic, mobile, and global environment.
 Students learn how to manage information technologies and exploit their full potential while protecting the information assets and rights of individuals and organizations.
 The concentration prepares students for a career in a variety of organizations ranging from the end users and the creators of information systems to the guardians of information assets and the organization's electronic infrastructure.

 General Education *